platformio/platformio-docs/projectconf/section_platformio.rst

 .. versionadded:: 4.0

-:ref:`piocore` uses this folder to store caching information (requests to PlatformIO Registry, downloaded libraries and other service information).
+:ref:`piocore` uses this folder to store caching information (requests to PlatformIO Registry, downloaded packages and other service information).
 A default value is ":ref:`projectconf_pio_core_dir`/cache" .

+To reset a cache, please run :ref:`cmd_update` command.

 This option can also be configured by global environment variable :envvar:`PLATFORMIO_CACHE_DIR`.